Peruz/load_lpp/README.md

 Valid minutes intervals are 1, 2, 3, 5, 10, 15, 20, 30, and 60 minute(s).
 Valid hours intervals are 1, 2, 3, 6, 12, and 24 hour(s).
 The standard format RFC 3339 - ISO 8601 is used for the datetime to be more general and robust to time zones and daylight saving.

+See help with 'load_log -h':

+'''
+Usage: load_log [OPTIONS]

+Options:
+  -o, --csvfile <csvfile>       name for the csv file [default: loadcells.csv] -m, --minutes <minutes>       interlude and rounding for the reading times, in minutes [default: 2] [possible values: 1, 2, 3, 5, 10, 15, 20, 30, 60]
+      --hours <hours>           interlude and rounding for the reading times, in hours [possible values: 1, 2, 3, 6, 12, 24]
+  -c, --tcmd <tcmd>             telnet command [default: gn] [possible values: gn, ga, GN, GA] -d, --delay <delay>           delay connection and logging, in minutes [default: 0] -v, --verbose [<verbose>...]  print verbose information -t, --ip <ip_address>         ip address for the telnet connection [default: 192.168.0.100] -p, --port <port>             port for the telnet connection [default: 23] -h, --help                    Print help (see more with '--help') -V, --version                 Print version
+'''

+For example, the command 'load_log -m 1 -d 1' would set a minute of delay and then record every minute, saving the data in 'loadcells.csv'.

 ## 2 load_process
 This CLI application processes the load time series with the following steps: